Royal Australian Navy International Fleet Review

 There are various vantage points available north and south of the harbour to see the navy vessels as they arrive, anchor and leave the harbour, throughout the day.

-• Vantage points are available around Mosman and Manly in the north and Darling Point, Rose Bay, Vaucluse and Watsons Bay in the east.
-See vantage point listing below.
+- Vantage points are located around Mosman and Manly in the north and Darling Point, Rose Bay, Vaucluse and Watsons Bay south of the harbour in the east.
+See vantage point listing below and official vantage point map here.

-• Spectators should plan their trip and consider the public transport options as parking around many of the local vantage points is very limited.
+- Spectators should plan their trip and consider the public transport options as parking around many of the local vantage points is very limited.
+Clearways and local road closures will be in place at some locations - see the map (pdf 2.0MB) for details.

-• Ferries will run as normal across the harbour but may experience delays.
-Queues are also expected so allow plenty of extra travel time, be patient and follow directions of ferry staff.
-Be aware you must alight the ferry at its final destination – no round trips permitted.
+- Ferries will run as normal across the harbour but may experience delays.
+Queues at wharves may be long so allow extra travel time and consider the alternative transport options.
+Be reminded you must alight the ferry at its final destination – no round trips permitted.
+Be patient and follow directions of staff

-• Additional route 324 and 325 buses will run between 11am and 4pm to the Eastern Suburbs to help you get to vantage points.
+- Additional buses will run on key routes in the north and east to help you get to vantage points.
+See details below.

-• If you want to drive, expect heavier traffic approaching vantage points.
-Allow extra travel time – you can can find real-time traffic conditions at livetraffic.com.
+- If you want to drive, expect heavier than usual traffic approaching vantage points and plan ahead as parking options are limited.
+Allow extra travel time – you can find real-time traffic conditions at livetraffic.com.

 Event program:

 Various vantage points are available around Mosman, Manly, Cremorne Point and Kurraba Point in the north and Darling Point, Rose Bay, Double Bay, Vaucluse and Watsons Bay in the east.
-See vantage point listing below.
+See vantage point listing below and official vantage point map here.

 Spectators should plan their trip and consider the public transport options as parking around many of the local vantage points is very limited.